Here's a quick-and-easy guide to P&O Cruises' alcohol policy:

-Passengers younger than 18 will not be served alcohol; however, 16- and 17-year-olds who are accompanied by adults may be bought beer, cider or wine to drink with meals in the restaurants.
+Passengers younger than 18 will not be served alcohol; the minimum age is 21 when in U.S. waters.
+However, 16- and 17-year-olds who are accompanied by parents or legal guardians may be bought beer, cider or wine to drink with meals in the restaurants.

 Bringing alcohol onboard at embarkation: Each passenger, aged 18 or older, is allowed to bring one bottle of wine, Champagne, beer, spirits or liqueur up to one liter in size at embarkation.
 Additional alcohol will be held until the end of the cruise.
 Alcohol consumed in restaurants, bars or public lounges is subject to a £20 corkage charge; there is no corkage fee if consumed in passengers' cabins.Purchasing alcohol in port: It's allowed, but cannot be consumed onboard; it will be held until the last night of the cruise.Purchasing alcohol in ships' duty-free shop(s): It will be retained until the end of the cruise.